moosetechnology/Famix-OpenTelemetry/README.md

     resultKey: 'result';
     "configure a FamixValue importer, this one understands JSON from the Jackson Java library"
     importer: (FamixValueJavaJacksonImporter new
         model: traceModel;
-         "configure a type finder, this one is for searching a FamixJava model"
+        "configure an entity finder, this one is for searching a FamixJava model"
-         typeFinder: (FamixJavaTypeFinder new model: javaModel)) }. importer import. "fills traceModel with FamixOTel and FamixValue entities"
+        entityFinder: (FamixJavaEntityFinder new model: javaModel)) }. importer import. "fills traceModel with FamixOTel and FamixValue entities"
 ```